Menu

 What is Scapegoat?

-The purpose of the animatic is to connect with individuals and companies interested in backing the project financially, so the film can be realized as a live-action work.
+The look and feel of the animatic is demonstrated in the 2-min trailer as well as the 10-minute documentary about the making of the project, both found here.
+But this is not the end product, just merely a rough version, and a means to a larger end.
+As mentioned earlier, the purpose of the animatic is to connect with individuals and companies interested in backing the project financially, so the film can be realized as a live-action work.
 Those that are interested may contact the team at info@scapegoatfilm.net

 Synopsis

-The adolescent Judas Iscariot lives a sheltered life under the thumb of his strict father, striving to become a Temple Priest.
-But when he comes to the aid of a stranger, Jude is whisked away into a harsh and unwelcoming world beyond his ken.
+The adolescent Judas Iscariot lives a sheltered life under the thumb of his domineering and abusive father.
+But when Jude comes to the aid of a stranger, he is whisked away into a harsh and unwelcoming world beyond his ken.

-This stranger in need slowly becomes a popular teacher among nearby towns, but hides the truth about his own dark and dangerous inner world.
-Jude is the only one privy to the haunting visions of the future which begin to drive his mentor to madness.
-As theirconnection unfolds into a deeper passion and love, both of their lives begin to crumble.
+This stranger in need slowly becomes a popular teacher in the nearby countryside, but hides the truth about his own dark and dangerous inner world.
+Jude is the only one privy to the haunting visions of the future that begin to drive his mentor to madness.
+As their connection unfolds into a deeper attraction, passion, and love, both of their lives begin to crumble.

 Ultimately, Jude must choose between the traditions of his heritage and the love for his mentor and hero, and hope that he is able to save the situation for everyone.